-- Advocates within the health-care system and to the community at large for health promotion and illness prevention. - Demonstrates leadership by positively influencing individuals and communities. - Influences community or population health through advocacy, education, research, community initiatives and other efforts to address the personal, economic, environmental and social determinants of health and shape public and professional healthcare policy. - Influences and promotes the essential role of naturopathic medicine to individuals, policymakers, and the public at large.
+- Advocates within the health-care system and to the community at large for health promotion and illness prevention. - Demonstrates leadership by positively influencing individuals and communities. - Influences community or population health through advocacy, education, research, community initiatives and other efforts to address the personal, economic, environmental and social determinants of health and shape public and professional health-care policy. - · Influences and promotes the essential role of naturopathic medicine to individuals, policymakers, and the public at large.

-Doctor of Naturopathic Medicine Program - Years 1, 2, and 3 cont'd
+Naturopathic Medicine Program cont'd